You may have many questions when deciding whether or not to join a study, particularly if it is a clinical trial.

 - Is participation free?

 There are many advantages of being involved in research or a clinical trial.
 Depending on the study, these may include:

-- accessing programs, medicines or other treatments that are not available outside of the study and may be better than the current standard care for the disease
+- accessing programs, medicines or other treatments that are not available outside of the study and may be better than the current standard treatment for the disease

 - seeing your treatment team, including specialists, more often

-- being motivated to take an active part in your health care
+- taking an active part in your health care

 - learning new ways to improve your lifestyle

 - feeling that you’ve tried all treatment possibilities

 - knowing you’ve made a valuable contribution to helping others in the future.